Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Introduction

-To get an optimal error estimate, we shall develop a completely new methodology for our numerical integrator in this paper, which allows us to get rid of the exponential growth factor.
+To get a sharp error estimate, we shall develop a new methodology in this paper, which allows us to get rid of the exponential growth factor $C(T)$.
 Our analysis is based on a probabilistic approach.
 We interpret the solution process generated by our numerical integrator as a Markov process, where the transition kernel can be constructed explicitly due to the additive noise in the passive tracer model \eqref{passivemodel}.
 By exploring the ergodicity of the solution process, we succeed in the convergence analysis of our method and give a sharp error estimate for the numerical solution of the effective diffusivity.
-Most importantly, our convergence analysis reveals the ergodic structure of the solution process, so that we can compute the passive tracer model over infinite time without losing accuracy (i.e., convergence does not depend on the computational time; see Fig.\ref{fig:eg7f2}).
-Finally, we present numerical experiments to demonstrate the accuracy of the proposed method in computing effective diffusivity for several typical chaotic flow problems of physical interests, including the Arnold-Beltrami-Childress (ABC) flow and the Kolmogorov flow in three-dimensional space.
+Most importantly, our convergence analysis reveals the ergodic structure of the solution process, so that {we can compute long-time integration of the passive tracer model in order to accurately compute the effective diffusivity.
+As we will prove in Theorem \ref{thm:convergence} the error term of the effective diffusivity does not depend on the computational time; see Fig.\ref{fig:eg7f2}}.
+Finally, we present numerical results to verify the accuracy of the proposed method in computing effective diffusivity for several typical chaotic flow problems of physical interests, including the Arnold-Beltrami-Childress (ABC) flow and the Kolmogorov flow in three-dimensional space.
 The phenomenon of convection-enhanced diffusion for those velocity fields will also be investigated.

 Our computation of convection-enhanced diffusivity in three-dimensional chaotic flows appears to be the first in the Lagrangian framework.
 Alternative computation in the Eulerian framework involves singularly perturbed advection-diffusion equations whose solutions develop sharp boundary layers with unknown locations a-priori.
-We are aware of only \cite{Biferale:95} on ABC flows, which we recover and go beyond by two orders of magnitude of molecular diffusivity; see the numerical results in the subsection \ref{subsec:ExperimentOnPhenomenon} later.
+We are aware of only \cite{Biferale:95} on ABC flows, which we recover and go beyond by two orders of magnitude of molecular diffusivity; see the numerical results in Section \ref{subsec:ExperimentOnPhenomenon} later.